MagicalBean/Robotics-Scoring-App/README.md

 Formatting is important so here are a few guidelines to follow:
 * The "fields" property is an important header, and should be left alone.
-* To create the counter lines follow this simple format:
+* To create the counter lines follow this format:
 	```
 	{
 		"name": "[variable safe name]",